 The scheme was nevertheless approved by Parliament in 1893, but then Watkins had a stroke and had to retire.
 Nevertheless his line got built.
 It shared Metropolitan tracks from Aylesbury into London via Amersham and Harrow, and the original plan was for a merger between the two companies and a terminus combining Great Central services with those of the Metropolitan Line at Baker Street.

-However, Metropolitan shareholders wisely preferred to keep their profitable London railway, with its nascent suburban traffic, apart from this more speculative long distance railway, so the track for the new line turned aside into a new station, which eventually came to be sited at Marylebone.
+However, Metropolitan shareholders wisely preferred to keep their profitable London railway, with its nascent suburban traffic, apart from this more speculative long distance venture, so the track for the new line turned aside into a new station, which eventually came to be sited at Marylebone.
 (There was another site considered further north.
-In Aberdeen Place NW8, about a kilometre to the north west of the current station there was until recently a grand pub called Crocker's Folly, which was built in expectation of railway customers who never came.
-The building is now boarded up, but its name is still visible.)
+In Aberdeen Place NW8, about a kilometre to the north west of the current station there is a grand former pub, now a restaurant, called Crocker's Folly, which was allegedly built in expectation of railway customers who never came.)

 In the same year that Marylebone opened - 1899 - the Great Central and Great Western jointly opened a link from High Wycombe to a point near South Ruislip station, taking in Beaconsfield and Gerrards Cross.
 This is the other main route out of Marylebone to this day.
-The Great Western used this route for its main line to Birmingham Snow Hill, and a link to the line from Paddington still exists, though it is only used during engineering works.
+The Great Western used this for its main line to Birmingham Snow Hill until the late 1960s, and a link to it from Paddington survived, occasionally used for engineering work diversions, until it was severed by preparatory works for HS2 in 2018.
 These more direct lines to High Wycombe made the Bourne End to High Wycombe route redundant, and it closed in 1970, though as noted we still use the rest of the branch to go to Marlow.

 Marylebone was the very last London terminus to be built and it had grand ambitions - as can be seen from the Landmark Hotel across the road from it, originally the Great Central Hotel.
 The station itself also looks fairly substantial from the front, though the poet John Betjeman likened its appearance to “a branch public library in a Manchester suburb”.